-On Thursday your TA will lead a discussion section where she can answer any questions, and homework problems can be discussed.
-The TA will also help with those problems during her office hours.
-She will also give a quiz at the end of the TA session (starting in Week 2).
+On Tuesday your TA will lead a discussion section where he can answer any questions, and homework problems can be discussed.
+The TA will also help with those problems during his office hours.

 Questions concerning homework problems and the course material should first be addressed to the TA, and then to me, if further clarification seems necessary.
 Questions concerning grading should be primarily addressed to me, and not the TA.